Skip to Main Content

 Weather Conditions

-In 2023, late winter and early spring weather was mild to warm with rainfall amounts generally below average.
+In 2025, early spring weather was mild to warm, with generally below average rainfall amounts.
 Doves build shallow nests that can get damaged by wet and windy conditions.
-Conditions during the breeding season this year were favorable for dove nesting.
+Conditions during the breeding season this year were favorable for nesting doves and conducive to multiple nesting attempts.
 The Department of Wildlife Resources (DWR) conducts annual summer trapping and leg-banding of mourning doves to monitor population trends and harvest levels.
-Banding efforts this year indicated fair to good numbers of young doves throughout the state.
-Overall, production looks like it will be average to slightly above average, which should make for a good dove hunting season.
+Banding efforts this year indicated good numbers of young doves throughout the state, with some banding stations reporting excellent numbers of hatch-year doves.
+Overall, production looks like it will be above average across the state, which will hopefully mean a great dove season.

 Habitat Conditions

 Dove hunter success often depends not only on the dove populations and nesting success, but also on the condition of the habitat and the amount of food available.
-Like always, conditions varied around the state, however, in most areas, planting dates for agricultural crops (corn and sunflower) were close to normal this year.
-A hot and dry period during the month of June led to some stunted and even failed crops in some areas.
-This drought condition continued in the western portion of the state.
-Corn harvest dates will likely be close to normal this year, with many areas looking to start the harvest before or soon after Labor Day.
-In areas where corn is cut for silage, cutting started in early-mid August in most areas.
+Conditions varied around the state, however, in most areas, planting dates for agricultural crops for doves (corn and sunflower) were close to normal this year and coincided with generous summer rains.

 As the corn harvest increases in early to mid-September, this will open more feeding grounds for doves.
 This may also spread the birds out across the available habitat and make concentrations of birds harder to find.
 Some pre-season or in-season scouting may be necessary to help locate areas that doves are using.
 Look for fresh-cut agricultural fields or areas with lots of native plant foods like millets and pokeberry.